-Special cases of the worker/wrapper transformation have been used for many years, particularly in optimizing compilers.
+Special cases of the worker/wrapper transformation have been utilised for many years, particularly in optimizing compilers.
 For example, the technique has been used in the Glasgow Haskell Compiler since its inception, to replace the use of boxed data structures by more efficient unboxed data structures when safe to do so (Peyton Jones & Launchbury, 1991).
-However, it is only recently that the transformation has been formalised, proved correct, and presented as a general technique for improving the performance of programs by improving the choice of data structures (Gill & Hutton, 2009).
+However, it is only recently that the technique has been formalised, proved correct, and presented as a general approach to improving the performance of programs by improving the choice of data structures (Gill & Hutton, 2009).

-The previous formalisation was based upon a simple fixed point semantics of recursive programs.
-In this article we take a more structured approach, based upon initial algebra semantics.
-In particular, we develop a general worker/wrapper theory for changing the type of recursive programs defined using fold operators, and show how it can be used in practice as an equational reasoning technique for improving the performance of programs.
+The previous formalisation of the technique was based upon a simple fixed point semantics of recursive programs.
+In this article we develop a more structured approach, based upon initial algebra semantics.
+In particular, we show how the worker/wrapper transformation can be applied to programs defined using the structured pattern of recursion captured by fold operators.
 More precisely, the article makes the following contributions: